-Whiringa Tuarua - Stage Two: Those selected will have until 11 January 2021 to deliver the next application.
+Whiringa Tuarua - Stage Two: Those selected will have seven weeks from notification to deliver the next application.

-A final reminder that if you have any questions please contact the Kopere Hou - Fresh Shorts Facilitator at Script to Screen: FreshShorts@script-to-screen.co.nz or ph: 09 360 5400.
+A reminder that if you have any questions, contact the Kopere Hou - Fresh Shorts Programme Manager at Script to Screen: FreshShorts@script-to-screen.co.nz or ph: 09 360 5400.